googlefonts/fontra-glyphs/README.md

 # fontra-glyphs
-Fontra file system backend for the Glyphs app file format
+Fontra file system backend for the Glyphs app file format. **Read-only** for now.